Skip to main content

 Choisya x dewitteana ‘Aztec Pearl’, ‘Bluestone’ Mexican Orange (cutleaf) *** similar to above, but more compact, heat/sun/drought tolerant & hardier; needs good drainage & summer heat

 Cistus spp.
-Rockrose * the more resinous/sticky varieties are best (like ‘Blanche’, ‘Sunset’) better once established
+Rockrose * more resinous/sticky varieties are best (like ‘Blanche’, ‘Sunset’, ‘Stribes Findling’), better once established

 Daphne spp.
 Daphne *** poisonous, fragrant blooms, likes good drainage

 Elaeagnus spp.
-Silverberry ** evergreen, vigorous growth, good hedge, thorny varieties e.g.: Hosobu Fukurin) are best
+Silverberry ** evergreen, vigorous growth, good hedge, will eat young ones until big except thorny varieties (e.g., ***Hosobu Fukurin) are best

 Erica spp.
 Mediterranean Heath varieties ** most common are winter blooming

-Genista spp.
-Yellow Broom (groundcovers) *** gold blooms in spring
+Genista lydia Yellow Broom (groundcovers) *** gold blooms in spring

 Ilex spp.
-Holly ** the spinier, leathery leaves are more reliable
+Holly ** the spinier, leathery leaves are more reliable, no Japanese types

 Juniperus spp.
 Juniper ***